-If you also work remotely and are on the hunt for an East Village cafe that doesn’t get too noisy or crowded, but also has tasty coffee, a nice environment, free wifi, and power outlets, Kona Coffee and Company is a great spot to check out for your needs.
+If you also work remotely and are on the hunt for an East Village cafe that doesn’t get too noisy or crowded, but also has tasty coffee that’s made from an aeropress coffee maker, a nice environment, free wifi, and power outlets, Kona Coffee and Company is a great spot to check out for your needs.

 Kona opened in the Fall of 2017.
 They have enjoyed a nice reception thus far.
 They’re located at 57 2nd Ave. between 3rd/4th St. The little Hawaiian-inspired cafe is open from 7AM – 11PM and is a great space to work at any time of day.
 There’s a lot of cafes in the East Village, but not all of them put it together like Kona.

 Kona’s specialties include the “hawaiian latte” which has macadamia nut and coconut, 100% Kona coffee, acai bowls, and an assortment of pastries.

 The vibe of the cafe is a bit commercialized with just a hint of that laid back Hawaiian flare we all love without being kitschy.
 We also really like Chaos and Coffee as it’s an excellent coffee web site so see that for some great choices.